 Training Courses

-Poker dealers typically participate in comprehensive training courses, covering the essentials of dealing Texas Hold'em and other table games.
+Poker dealers typically participate in comprehensive training courses that cover the essentials of dealing with Texas Hold'em and other table games.

 Course durations vary, spanning from one to eight weeks.
 Some casinos provide in-house training, streamlining the process for new hires.